Eastern long-beaked echidna

-The eastern long-beaked echidna (Zaglossus bartoni), also known as Barton's long-beaked echidna, is one of three species from the genus Zaglossus to occur in New Guinea.
+The eastern long-beaked echidna (Zaglossus bartoni), also called Barton's long-beaked echidna, is one of three species from the genus Zaglossus to occur in New Guinea.
 It is found mainly in the eastern half at elevations between 2000 and 3000 m.

 Description

 The eastern long-beaked echidna can be distinguished from other members of the genus by the number of claws on the fore and hind feet: it has five claws on its fore feet and four on its hind feet.
 Its weight varies from 5 to 10 kg; its body length ranges from 60 to 100 cm; it has no tail.
 It has dense black fur.
 It rolls into a spiny ball for defense.
 They have a lifespan of roughly 30 years.

 Like the closely related platypus, echidnas have spurs on their hind legs.
 Unlike the platypus, echidna spurs are not venomous.
 All eastern long-beaked echidnas start with spurs on their hind feet and spur sheaths that cover them.
 Females typically lose their spurs later in life while males keep them.
 Females are also generally larger than males.
 Body mass tends to remain consistent most of their life, making it difficult to distinguish between adult and juvenile with body mass alone.